nck974/learn-rust/README.md

 1. Null does not exist in rust but `Option` with  `None` can be used for that purpose.
 1. Match can be used as a case that not only compares booleans but also types in the condition.
 1. Matches can be used to return values of parametrized enums, taking the parameter on the enum and doing some action.
-1. Matches must cover all branches (otherwise there is a compilation error.
+1. Matches must cover all branches (otherwise there is a compilation error).
 1. A last condition with a parameter name can be used to catch all exceptions.
 1. To avoid putting that last condition in some scenarios you can use the syntax `if let`.